The topic you requested could not be found.

 Missing Animal(s) in PF

-What To Do During Your Day » Step 4A: Surgical Flow » Patient Flow How Tos » Missing Animal(s) in PF
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Patient Flow How-To’s » Missing Animal(s) in PF

 Logging Controlled Prescriptions

-What To Do During Your Day » Step 4A: Surgical Flow » Prescriptions (Bulk Printing Labels) » Logging Controlled Prescriptions
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Prescriptions (Bulk Printing Labels) » Logging Controlled Prescriptions

-*THE BIG WHAT Patient Flow allows your clinic to create a drug log that will track the amount of waste, administered, and dispensed controlled drugs.
-For prescriptions of controlled substances, you will need to log the drug as dispensed for the log and also print the…
+Patient Flow allows your clinic to create a drug log that will track the amount of waste, administered, and dispensed controlled drugs.
+For prescriptions of controlled substances, you will need to log the drug as dispensed for the log and also print the prescription…

 Drawing & Giving the Pre-Med

-What To Do During Your Day » Step 3: Exam & Pre-Med » Drawing & Giving the Pre-Med
+What To Do During Your Day » Step 3: Exam & Pre-Med (Daily Task) » Drawing & Giving the Pre-Med

 Streamlining Pre-Med Flow: Enhancing Efficiency and Patient Care in Your Clinic Suggested Flow for Pre-medicating: Dogs Once the weight and the maturity of the patient are put in, pre-medication doses are auto-populated in HQ.
 The drug drawer (either the…